English Teaching Assistant Award

 The Fulbright English Teaching Assistant Program in Cameroon aims to strengthen educational and cultural relationships between the United States and Cameroon.
 It is a professional development opportunity designed to enhance teaching skills and offer a positive experience in Cameroon.
 Please note that ETAs are not full-fledged professors.

 Cameroon is officially bilingual, with both English and French recognized by the government.
 Cameroon’s eco-system is unique, and it is often called “Africa in Miniature.”
 Rainforest, savannah, desert, beaches, wildlife preserves, and an active volcano can all be found in the country.

-Graduating seniors or graduate students with an undergraduate degree in English or education who are considering careers in English, education, or TEFL/applied linguistics and who have experience teaching or tutoring.
+Graduating seniors or graduate students with an undergraduate degree in English or education who are considering careers in English, education, or TEFL/applied linguistics and who have experience teaching or tutoring are preferred.
 Other fields will be considered if combined with teaching experience and/or coursework in pedagogy.
 Candidates with an interest in African languages, culture, and history are also encouraged to apply.

 Foreign Language Proficiency

 English and French are the official languages in Cameroon.
 Although Cameroon is officially bilingual, French speakers greatly outnumber English speakers and a working knowledge of French is necessary.

 ETAs spend approximately 20 hours per week assisting secondary teachers in their classrooms, plus requisite class preparation time and school-related activities.
 ETAs may assist in a variety of academic formats including modeling interactive activities with partner teachers, offering one-on-one tutoring and co-teaching large groups to improve the English speaking and academic reading and writing skills of students for whom English is a second language.
 ETAs will be assigned as language-learning assistants but will not be responsible for teaching entire courses.
 Involvement in American Spaces or EducationUSA activities would also be welcome.